-For health information you should also check out the Promethease report ($12; for health information) and Genetic Genie (free; for health information).
-For diet recommendations, take a look at GenoPalate ($89 for data upload; provides diet recommendations), Everlywell (biomarkers; $49-$99), Personalabs ($29-1324), tellmeGen, and Ambry Genetics.
+For health information you should also check out the Promethease report (health information) and Genetic Genie (free; for health information).
+For diet recommendations, take a look at GenoPalate (data upload, DNA test, and diet recommendations), Everlywell (biomarkers), Personalabs, tellmeGen, and Ambry Genetics.

 There are a lot of great supplement companies out there that may help you lose weight and get healthy (you can read about many of them on our blog!)
 But be careful!
 There are also dangerous experimental drugs like SR9009 and RAD 140 that are not approved for human consumption.